unit-mole/applied-data-science-machine-learning-portfolio/projects/01-statistical-methods/README.md

 ## Portfolio Positioning

-### Interview-ready explanation

-“I rebuilt this as a statistical inference case study.
+I rebuilt this as a statistical inference case study.
 I began with provenance and data-quality risks, defined a baseline and validation design appropriate to the unit of observation, compared only justified methods, and accepted the result shown above even where a simpler baseline won.
-I then connected diagnostics and uncertainty to a specific stakeholder decision and documented where the evidence must not be used.”
+I then connected diagnostics and uncertainty to a specific stakeholder decision and documented where the evidence must not be used.

 ---